nest/ode-toolbox/README.md

 dictionary.
 This dictionary maps default values to parameter names and has to contain an entry for each free variable occurring in the equations of the `odes` or `shapes`.
-Every dictionary entry hat the name of the free variable as its key and a valid Python-expression as its value.
+Every dictionary entry hat the name of the free variable as its key and a valid Python expression as its value.
 I.e. `variable_name: expression`.

 #### `shapes`